 “Our specialisms will address the well-publicised need for more GPs and Psychiatric specialists.
 This will complement existing provision in the region.
 Our programme will incorporate multi-professional learning and extensive exposure to real-life clinical settings and through our own simulation suites located at our own state-of-the-art Living Lab.”

-Professor Scott Wilkes, Acting Head of School of Medicine and Professor of General Practice and Primary Care at Sunderland
+Professor Scott Wilkes, Head of School of Medicine and Professor of General Practice and Primary Care at Sunderland

 “This is an exciting development for our University and the region.
 Recruiting local students who will eventually practice in their own neighbourhoods is good for improving health and wellbeing in hard to reach communities.
 I am immensely proud of the teams within the University who have brought this ambition to fruition, and very grateful to the many health commissioners, practitioners and clinicians across the region who supported our bid.”